Granola Review 2026: Why It Won’t Work for Everyone

 What is Granola?

-Granola is a lightweight and simple bot-less AI note-taker for online meetings.
+Granola is a lightweight and minimalistic bot-less AI note-taker for online meetings.
 This is one of its main strengths, but also a weakness, and later I will tell you exactly why I come to this conclusion.

 It works on all the video conferencing platforms, including Google Meet, Zoom, and Microsoft Teams.
 To utilize Granola, you need to download its desktop app (Windows or Mac).